Go Ad-Free

 More Americans Now Have Uncontrolled Hypertension

-A new study shows that more than half of Americans with elevated blood pressure have uncontrolled hypertension.
+More than half of Americans with elevated blood pressure have uncontrolled hypertension.
 Can you lower yours?
+A new drug could help.

-High blood pressure may be one of the pre-existing conditions that make people more vulnerable to complications from COVID-19.
+High blood pressure is a condition that makes people more vulnerable to complications such as heart attacks, strokes and even bad outcomes from infections such as COVID-19.
 Unfortunately, an analysis published in JAMA reveals that an increasing proportion of Americans now have uncontrolled hypertension (JAMA, online, Sept.
 9, 2020).

 How Do Scientists Define Uncontrolled Hypertension?